China cuts economic growth goal as it tries to reverse slump

 BEIJING (AP) — China on Saturday cut its annual economic growth target to its lowest level in decades as Beijing struggles to reverse a slump at a time when Russia’s war on Ukraine is pushing up oil prices and roiling the global economy.

-The ruling Communist Party will aim for growth of “around 5.5%” this year, down from last year’s 8.1% expansion, the country’s No. 2 leader, Premier Li Keqiang, said in a report to the legislature.
-It noted global commodity prices are surging but made no mention of the reason: the attack by Beijing’s ally, Russian President Vladimir Putin.
+The ruling Communist Party will aim for “around 5.5%” growth this year, down from last year’s 8.1% expansion, the country’s No. 2 leader, Premier Li Keqiang, said in a report to an annual meeting of its ceremonial legislature.
+It noted commodity prices are surging but made no mention of the reason: the attack by Beijing’s friend, Russian President Vladimir Putin.

-“Achieving this goal will require arduous efforts,” Li said in the report, which was released ahead of a speech by the premier to legislators.
+“Achieving this goal will require arduous efforts,” Li said during a 55-minute speech at the opening of the National People’s Congress in the Great Hall of the People in central Beijing.

-The ruling party has tried to distance itself from Putin’s war by calling for dialogue but has refused to join in condemning the attack.
-Beijing has denounced trade and financial sanctions on Moscow and says Washington is to blame for the conflict.
+Manufacturing has been disrupted by a “zero tolerance” COVID-19 strategy that has at times suspended access to some major cities, as well as weak demand for Chinese exports and shortages of power and processor chips.
+The premier gave no indication Beijing might relax its anti-virus strategy that has helped to keep infection numbers low but at a rising cost.

-Chinese economic growth slid to just 4% over a year earlier in the final quarter of 2021 after a crackdown on debt in China’s vast real estate industry triggered a slump in construction and housing sales.
-Forecasters expect activity to weaken further before rebounding in the middle of this year.
-Growth forecasts by the International Monetary Fund and private sector economists this year are as low as 4.3%.
+His report focused on the economy, social welfare and other domestic issues, in contrast to Tuesday’s State of the Union speech by President Joe Biden, which emphasized Russia’s attack on Ukraine and international efforts to pressure Putin to stop.

 The ruling party has promised tax cuts for entrepreneurs who generate jobs and wealth.
 Banks have been told to lend more.
 The government is injecting money into the economy through higher spending on building public works.